isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Headless integration flow](images/001.png "Headless integration flow")

-You can learn more about Limitless and Genesys at: [https://www.limitlesstech.com/genesys/](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page").
+You can learn more about Limitless GigCX and Genesys at: [https://www.limitlesstech.com/genesys/](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page").

 # Implementation steps

-## Connecting to Limitless SmartCrowd
+## Connecting to Limitless GigCX SmartCrowd

-Without connectivity to Limitless SmartCrowd, you cannot bring Experts into the conversation.
+Without connectivity to Limitless GigCX SmartCrowd, you cannot bring Experts into the conversation.
 The expert crowd uses the SmartCrowd platform to receive conversations and respond to them.
 The expert can do this via Web or Mobile App, and they receive rewards on a per task basis.
-Limitless operates a fully managed service for the expert crowd, so that all required is a Limitless Client to connect to the platform and route tasks.
+Limitless GigCX operates a fully managed service for the expert crowd, so that all required is a Limitless GigCX client to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity:

-1. Contact Limitless and our friendly team to request a demo: [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").
+1. Contact Limitless GigCX and our friendly team to request a demo: [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").

-1. The Limitless Team will provide the following:
+1. The Limitless GigCX team will provide the following:
    1. Your API Key (x-api-key)
    1. The Group Name for your implementation
    1. User Credentials so you can play the role of an expert in your Group on the SmartCrowd platform

-The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless.
+The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless GigCX.

 ## The data actions
-We will use Data Actions to call the Limitless APIs.
+We will use Data Actions to call the Limitless GigCX APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
 Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
 For more information see, [About the web services data actions integration](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data actions integration article") in the Genesys Cloud Resource Center.

 Now we import each of the twelve data actions.
 For more information see, [Import or export a data action for integrations](https://help.mypurecloud.c}om/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center.

-Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless Web Services, as shown in the table below.
+Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless GigCX Web Services, as shown in the table below.
 For more information see, [https://developer.genesys.cloud/api/](https://developer.genesys.cloud/api/ "Goes to the APIs page").

 The following are data actions to import: